Methane Mitigation: Bridging Language, Science, Global Citizenship & Community Arts In Climate Abatement

 Introduction

 I spent a week in Sydney, Australia, at the 12th International Mine Ventilation Congress 2024 in August.
-Whilst this doesn't appear to be a prominent event for a textile artist, I was there to listen and learn about the mitigation of methane (a subject I've become fascinated with since studying for my Carbon Literacy qualification, addressing my family's polluting legacy as one on the weaving pioneers of the Industrial Revolution, and investigating the history and current practices of mining having relocated to Derbyshire.)
+Whilst this doesn't appear to be a prominent event for a textile artist, I was there to listen and learn about the reduction of methane emissions to the atmosphere (a subject I've become fascinated with since studying for my Carbon Literacy qualification, addressing my family's polluting legacy as one on the weaving pioneers of the Industrial Revolution, and investigating the history and current practices of mining having relocated to Derbyshire.)

-I had the privilege of meeting miners, NGOs, world experts, and academics.
-Whilst I do not purport to understand the science of this field, I do have a grasp of its surface contents.
-As a member of human society (and a 'global citizen', which will be probed later in this blog), I advocate fiercely for climate abatement and a related just transition, having seen the continued effects of abruptly stopping coal production in Derbyshire and the poverty and deprivation this has brought and continues to bring.
+I had the privilege of meeting miners, environmental NGOs, world experts, and academics.
+Whilst I do not purport to understand the science of this field, I do have a grasp of its basic principles.
+As a member of human society (and a 'global citizen', which will be probed later in this blog), I advocate fiercely for reducing fossil fuel emissions and the related just transition.
+Having seen the effects of abruptly stopping coal production in Derbyshire, driving a long-term economic downturn and the associated social shock and deprivation.

 I believe in conversation, consideration and compromise to effect 'just' change.

-To achieve this, I've had to learn the language of this arena.
+To achieve this, I've had to learn the techno-environmental language in this arena.
 I want to share a few key components to allow everyone to express their views and understand each other.
-This way, I also have an aid memoir.
+It's also a valuable aide memoir.

 Key Methane Mitigation Terms & Concepts In The World Of Ventilation & Particularly Mining